You Can't Do That on Television: International airings

 YCDTOTV was aired in Australia with great success on ABC Television in the mid-1980s, beginning with 1981's "Work, Work, Work."
-It aired at 5:30 p.m. on weekdays until August 1987 when the initial run ended.
-After its first two runs, it was moved to a 7:00 a.m. weekday morning timeslot in 1989.
+It aired at 5:30 PM on weekdays until August 1987 when the initial run ended.
+After its first two runs, it was moved to a 7:00 AM weekday morning timeslot in 1989.
 It continued to run periodically on ABC Television for the next few years, mainly as a filler during the school holidays until the rights expired in the early 1990s.
-The show was aired in its entirety, including the final seasons of 1989–90.
-As in the United States, the series was rerun into the early 1990s.
+The show was aired in its entirety, including the final two seasons of 1989–90.

-The series was also seen in some European countries and reportedly in the Middle East (with Arabic dubbing), although no French-dubbed version for distribution in either France or francophone Canada is known to exist, nor were any local adaptations based on the YCDTOTV format known to have been made.
+The series was also seen in European countries and reportedly in countries in the Middle East (with Arabic dubbing), although no French-dubbed version for distribution in either France or countries in the Francophone world is known to exist.
+Nor were any local adaptations based on the YCDTOTV format known to have been made.

 YCDTOTV was also broadcast in several other countries, such as the United Kingdom (on the former satellite and cable children's network The Children's Channel), New Zealand (on TV3), Germany (on Armed Forces Network with the original English audio), Saudi Arabia (on the country's former English-language channel Saudi 2) and the Philippines (on RPN-9).

 Parody

 YCDTOTV has been occasionally referenced during episodes of Robot Chicken, including some of the show's trademark gags, such as locker jokes, Barth's Burgery and green slime.

-In the Family Guy episode "Fast Times at Buddy Cianci Jr. High", Peter Griffin is slimed after saying "I don't know'" followed immediately by a still shot that is a direct reference to YCDTOTVs opening sequence, with the words "You Can't Do That on Television" written in red over a man's face.
+In the Family Guy episode "Fast Times at Buddy Cianci Jr. High", Peter Griffin is slimed after saying "I don't know'".
+It was followed immediately by a still shot that is a direct reference to YCDTOTVs opening sequence, with the words "You Can't Do That on Television" written in red over a man's face.
 A later episode of the series was titled "You Can't Do That on Television, Peter", but contained no overt references to YCDTOTV.

 In the NewsRadio episode "The Song Remains the Same", Mr. James celebrates April Fools' Day (in February) by having Joe install the "trigger machines" from YCDTOTV, and then tricks the cast into getting slimed and doused with water.

 The "1981" episode of VH1's I Love the '80s 3-D features a segment on YCDTOTV that features Hal Sparks, Alyson Hannigan and "Weird Al" Yankovic all getting slimed after being tricked into saying "I don't know."
 Wil Wheaton is also slimed during the opening credits.YCDTOTV is also loosely parodied in the 2010 How I Met Your Mother episode "Glitter", with Cobie Smulders' character on the Canadian television show "Space Teens" making several references to the show.
 In reality, Smulders grew up a fan of the show.

 The Saturday Night Live season 47 episode hosted by John Mulaney features a humorous account of how green slime came to be introduced to YCDTOTV and ultimately Nickelodeon.